admiralnuva/nuva-nutragenie-ui/replit.md

 Framework Header Standard: Screen names always use purple color (text-purple-600).
 Development Standard: Always create reusable components first before implementing features.
 Use component-based architecture for all UI elements.
 Selection Color Standard: All selected states across the app use purple-600 background with white text for consistency.
+Label Styling Standard: All form labels use bold yellow (text-yellow-300) with drop shadow for high visibility and consistency.
 ```